reanahub/docs.reana.io/docs/advanced-usage/storage-backends/eos/index.md

       - name: mysecondstep
         ...
       - name: publish
+        environment: 'docker.io/library/ubuntu:20.04'
         kerberos: true
-        environment: 'docker.io/reanahub/krb5'
         commands:
-        - mkdir -p /eos/home/j/johndoe/myanalysis-outputs
+          - mkdir -p /eos/home-j/johndoe/myanalysis-outputs
-        - cp myplots/*.png /eos/home/j/johndoe/myanalysis-outputs/
+          - cp myplots/*.png /eos/home-j/johndoe/myanalysis-outputs/
 ```

-!!! note
-    Note the presence of `kerberos: true` classifier in the final publishing step,
+Note the presence of the ``kerberos: true`` clause in the final publishing step
-    which tells the REANA system to initialise Kerberos authentication using provided
+definition which instructs the REANA system to initialise the Kerberos-based
-    secrets for the workflow step at hand.
+authentication process using the provided user secrets.